 Pain Points

-During the research phase of the Commodity based events based I got access to Mouseflow and the opportunity to work with a website optimisation specialist.
+During the research phase of the Commodity-based events, I got access to Mouseflow and the opportunity to work with a website optimisation specialist.

-Here were our key findings for the Metal Bulletin events website:
+Here are our key findings for the Metal Bulletin events website:

-Using Mouseflow helped understand user priorities and behaviors onscreen that can be applied into designing a more effective and user-friendly events framework.
+Using Mouseflow helped me understand user priorities and behaviours onscreen that can be applied to designing a more effective and user-friendly events framework.

 We evaluated the legacy websites for usability and aesthics.
 Recurring issues were noticed as we analysed the various event websites: